Chapter 21. Muscular System

 ○ 1st - 1st.
 Released acetylcholine diffuses into the synaptic cleft

 ○ 3rd – 2nd.
-Ca2+ moves from outside the cell to the sarcoplasm due to Ca2+ concentration gradient
+Driven by the Ca2+ concentration gradient, Ca2+ moves from outside the cell into the cytoplasm.

 ○ 3rd – 4th.
-Ca2+ moves from the sarcoplasmic reticulum to the cytoplasm due to Ca2+ concentration gradient
+Ca2+ moves from the sarcoplasmic reticulum membrane to the cytoplasm due to Ca2+ concentration gradient

 ○ As calcium is supplied from the sarcoplasmic reticulum, external calcium supply is unnecessary for skeletal muscle contraction